 Timely Disclosure Process

-＜Diagram of internal system related to timely disclosure of company information＞
+＜Diagram of internal system related to timely disclosure of corporate information＞

 IR Basic Policy

-- Dialogues (interviews) between shareholders or investors will be conducted by Investor Relations Department under the supervision of the President and CEO.
-Taking the purpose of the dialogue and the attribute of the interviewer into account, the President and CEO will attend the meeting when needed.
+- Dialogues (meetings) with the Company’s shareholders or investors will be conducted by Corporate Communication Department under the supervision of the Representative Director and President.
+Considering the purpose of the dialogue and the attribute of the conversation partner, the Representative Director and President or the Executive Vice President will attend the meeting when necessary.

-- Investor Relations Department will endeavor to provide sufficient information to shareholders and investors and conduct smooth dialogues, by periodically sharing information with related departments.
+- Corporate Communication Department will strive to provide sufficient information to the Company’s shareholders and investors and conduct smooth dialogues by periodically sharing information with related departments.
 The Department will also strive to understand the shareholder structure in order to promote constructive dialogue.

-- As a means of dialogue other from individual interviews, the President and CEO holds business results briefings for institutional investors.
+- As a means of dialogue other from individual interviews, the Representative Director and President or the Executive Vice President will hold business results briefings for institutional investors.

-- The President and CEO will provide feedback on the opinions and concerns of shareholders and investors mentioned in the dialogues to the management executives at the Board of Directors or the Management Meeting.
+- The Representative Director and President or the Executive Vice President will provide feedbacks on the opinions and concerns of shareholders and investors mentioned in the dialogues to the management executives at the Board of Directors or the Management Meeting.
 The Company will thoroughly manage internal information that corresponds to insider information, in accordance with the Disclosure Policy and the regulation for prevention of insider trading.